mcoblenz/Glacier/index.md

 ### Publications
 Glacier has been shown to help users express and enforce immutability, preventing bugs.
 Please take a look at our paper:

 Michael Coblenz, Whitney Nelson, Jonathan Aldrich, Brad Myers, and Joshua Sunshine.
 2017.
 Glacier: transitive class immutability for Java.
-In Proceedings of the 39th International Conference on Software Engineering (ICSE '17).
-IEEE Press, Piscataway, NJ, USA, 496-506.
-DOI: https://doi.org/10.1109/ICSE.2017.52
+In Proceedings of the 39th
+International Conference on Software Engineering (ICSE '17), May 20 - 28, 2017,  496-506.
+[ACM DL](http://dl.acm.org/citation.cfm?id=3097428)

+Michael Coblenz, Joshua Sunshine, Jonathan Aldrich, Brad Myers, Sam Weber, Forrest Shull, "Exploring Language Support for Immutability" ICSE'2016: The 38th International Conference on Software Engineering, Austin, TX, May 14 - 22, 2016. pp. 736-747.
+[ACM DL](http://dl.acm.org/citation.cfm?id=2884798)

+Michael Coblenz, Joshua Sunshine, Brad Myers, Sam Weber, Forrest Shull, "Comparing Transitive to Non-Transitive Object Immutability", The Sixth Workshop on Evaluation and Usability of Programming Languages and Tools (PLATEAU'2015), at SPLASH 2015, October 26, 2015, Pittsburgh, PA, pp. 47-48.
+[ACM DL](http://dl.acm.org/citation.cfm?id=2846688)

 If you want to replicate the study, you can use the same materials we did.
 You'll need to install IntelliJ (we used IntelliJ IDEA Community 2016.2) and JDK 1.8 separately.
 [Replication Package](https://raw.githubusercontent.com/mcoblenz/Glacier/master/ReplicationPackage.zip)